electronstudio/raylib-python-cffi/README.md

 # How to use

-There are two different ways of using this binding.
-You only need to pick one method, but you can combine two methods in one program if you want to.
+There are two APIs, you can use either or both:

 ### If you are familiar with C coding and the Raylib C library and you want to use an exact copy of the C API